“A moving celebration of food, love, and human potential — full of pain, but also full of joy.”

-— los angeles review of books
+— chicago review of books

 “Feast is a beautiful, heartbreaking, and life-affirming story that anyone who has ever struggled to define a healthy relationship with food will be able to relate to.
 I couldn’t put it down.”